aamnarif/damp-mould-risk-digital-twin/README.md

 ## Honest framing

-The monitored building is a **passive house** — airtight, mechanically ventilated, and very dry (~40% RH).
+The monitored building is a **passive house**, airtight, mechanically ventilated, and very dry (~40% RH).
 It has almost no condensation risk. **That is a real finding, not a failed analysis:** damp is a problem of wet air meeting cold surfaces, and this building has neither.